romenti/romenti.github.io/_pages/cv.md

   * Cohort study about the incidence of occupational cancer cases within cohorts of occupationally exposed workers.
   * Database management for the surveillance of asbestos exposed workers.

-Teaching experience
-====

-* 2021-2023: TA for the course Biostatistics
-    * BA in Statistics
-    * Department of Statistical Sciences, University of Bologna

-* 2022: TA for Summer School in Computational Social Sciences 2022 (SICSS 2022)
-    * Department of Political and Social Sciences, University of Bologna

-* 2022: TA for the course Longitudinal and Time-to-Event Data Analysis class
-    * MSc in Statistics
-    * Department of Statistical Sciences, University of Bologna